ashvin14/Chat-application/README.md

 -With some Room owner or Admin
 -This app can have additional features of file sharing.
 -This app has introduced to new and exciting world of webRTC which is interesting

+P.S :- This Chat is live available on chatapp.ml